Architecture Symposium

 From the museum of late modernism, its history and its future, monument protection, the “third place” or climate box versus climate crisis.

 The Kunsthalle Bielefeld was built according to plans by the US architect Philip Johnson (1906-2005) and opened in 1968.
 It is its only museum building in Europe, a landmark of the city of Bielefeld and significant historical monument.
 In order to remain viable as a museum, however, after more than fifty years it is now time for a fundamental and future-oriented renovation and modernization.
+In the introductory blog post Kunsthalle Bielefeld – developing for the 21st century: refurbishment/expansion, our director Christina Végh explains in more detail what such a refurbishment means and what its aims are.

 This is not just about technical innovations, but many aspects have to be taken into account: How does one deal with the history of the Kunsthalle and the preservation requirements of its architecture?
 How can the renovation itself be ecological and promote sustainable museum work?
 And what should be considered during the conversion so that the Kunsthalle can meet today’s requirements for museums?